Insality/defold-saver/api/saver_api.md

 ```

 Loads the data from a file with the specified name.
 The file is loaded from the game save folder.
 Filename supports subfolders.
----
-  NOTE: For binary data like images, always specify FORMAT.BINARY explicitly to avoid potential crashes.
+  NOTE: For binary data like images, use saver.load_binary_by_name instead.

 - **Parameters:**
 	- `filename` *(string)*: The name of the file to load the data from.
 Can contain subfolders.